They say families who play together stay together, but what about families who save together in a multigenerational self-managed super fund?

-According to the most recent ATO statistics for 2015-16, the vast majority of SMSFs (69.8%) have just two members, usually a wife and husband.
-A further 22.9% have one member.
-The remaining 7.3% have 3 or 4 members, typically parents and their adult children.
+According to the most recent ATO statistics, the vast majority of SMSFs (69.5%) have just two members, usually a wife and husband.
+A further 23.5% have one member.
+The remaining 7% have three or four members, typically parents and their adult children.
 Obviously multi-generational SMSFs are a minority – but are they a good idea?

 All for one, or one for all?

 Meg Heffron, managing director of Heffron SMSF Solutions, treats most SMSFs as a single generation vehicle.
 However, she says there are circumstances where combining the generations makes sense.
 “We see it mostly where there’s commercial property in the fund or a family business,” she says.